mithi/react-philosophies/README.md

 🚧 🚧 🚧 This document is a work in progress  🚧 🚧 🚧

-# Table of contents
+# 💪 Table of contents
 0. Introduction
 1. The Bare Minimum
 2. Design for happiness
 3. Performance tips
 4. Testing principles
-5. Low-hanging fruit
+5. Spotting a low-hanging fruit

 Note:
 As I was writing this, I realized that it was actually difficult for me to separate my thoughts into the `design`, `performance`, and `testing`.
 I noticed that a lot of designs aimed for maintainability also makes your application faster.
 How cool is that?

-# 0. Introduction
+# 💪 0.
+Introduction
 `react-philosophies` is:
 - things I think about before I write `React` code.
 - at the back of my mind whenever I review someone else's code or my own
 - just guidelines and NOT rigid rules
 - a living document and will evolve overtime as I my experience grows
 - mostly techniques are seems like variations of basic refactoring methods, SOLID principles, and extreme programming ideas, just applied to React specifically.

-A lot of these things may feel like very basic and common sense but I've worked with many large complex applications that seem to... well, not care.
+A lot of these things may feel like very basic and common sense but I've worked with many large complex applications that seem to... well... not care.

 `react-philosophies` is inspired by various places I've stumbled upon at different points of my coding journey.